Prosecutors say Sabattus man too late in seeking new murder trial

-AUBURN — State prosecutors filed a motion asking an Androscoggin County Superior Court judge to dismiss efforts by a Sabattus man convicted of murdering his ex-girlfreend in 2005 to get a new trial.
+AUBURN — State prosecutors filed a motion asking an Androscoggin County Superior Court judge to dismiss efforts by a Sabattus man convicted of murdering his ex-girlfriend in 2005 to get a new trial.

 Daniel Roberts, 50, filed a motion in Androscoggin County Superior Court alleging that new DNA extraction techniques show that the victim of the shooting, 29-year-old Melissa Mendoza, may have handled the .38-caliber revolver Roberts claimed she was holding before he shot her in self-defense.